 How I keep the lights on

 Of course, you'll find on this blog affiliate links, but the twist is: I really don't want to push you to this or that particular VPN because of its higher affiliate payouts.
-If I recommend a VPN service, that's instead because according to my test, it excelled in speed, ease of use and it efficiently protected your privacy.
+If I recommend a VPN service, that's instead because it excelled in speed, ease of use and it efficiently protected my privacy in my extended testing

 That's the reason why I decided to enroll in almost all VPN affiliate programs existing on earth.
 I honestly don't care if you click on the highest paying links or not.
 The important thing at the end is that you find the VPN service that will suit you.